 Further reading and references

 Cayley, D. (2021).
 Ivan Illich.
 An intellectual journey.
 University Park, Pennsylvania: The Pennsylvania State University Press.
 560 pages.
-This is the best book published about the development of Ivan Illich’s thinking and way of life.
+This is, by far, the best book published about the development of Ivan Illich’s thinking and way of life.
 It explores his theological, social, political and philosophical insights and their continuing relevance.

 Elias, J. L. (1976).
 Conscientization and Deschooling.
 Freire’s and Illich’s proposals for reshaping society, Philadelphia: Westminster Press.
 178 pages.
 A useful review of Freire and Illich with a focus on what Elias sees as their central concepts – conscientization and deschooling.